segmentio/segment-docs/src/connections/destinations/catalog/actions-ambee/index.md

 - Promote OTC medicines to allergy sufferers

-The risk levels below are recommended by NAB to understand the risks they are exposed to, and it helps them take preventative measures to reduce their exposure to pollen.
+NAB recommends the risk levels below to understand the risks they are exposed to, and it helps them take preventative measures to reduce their exposure to pollen.
 Ambee uses the NAB-compliant index to provide accurate insights.
 If you are subscribed to **pollen**, you can